-In May 2021, the European Union’s Medical Device Directive (MDD) (93/42/EEC) and Directive on Active Implantable Medical Devices (90/385/EEC) will be replaced to and fully covered by the Medical Device Regulation (MDR).
-The MDR brings many new changes, and with it challenges, to medical device manufacturers attempting to gain market access in EU’s diverse market.
-Under the MDR, some changes medical device companies will see is the formation of the European Databank on Medical Devices (EUDAMED) for greater responsibility of postmarket surveillance as well as introducing Unique Device Identification (UDI) and Implantable Cards, expanding the definition of a medical device to include software and applications, medical device companies establishing a designated person for regulatory compliance, creating a summary of safety and clinical performance for Class III and implantable devices, and changes affecting notified bodies.
-In addition, there will no longer be “grandfathering in” or “legacy” devices that have been on the market; all current devices will need to be redefined under the new MDR.
-With the transition period ending in 2025, it’s important for medical device companies and manufacturers to understand the changes of requirements for current devices in EU’s market, as well as future medical device products to not only save time, money, but also for MedTech companies to be well-equipped for any further regulatory changes.
+In May 2021, the European Union’s Medical Device Directive (MDD) (93/42/EEC) and Directive on Active Implantable Medical Devices (90/385/EEC) were replaced and fully covered by the Medical Device Regulation (MDR), making MDR translations crucial to meet regulatory standards in the EU.
+The MDR brought many new changes, with it, challenges to medical device manufacturers attempting to gain access to the EU’s diverse market.
+Under the MDR, some changes companies saw include the formation of the European Databank on Medical Devices (EUDAMED) for greater responsibility of post-market surveillance as well as introducing Unique Device Identification (UDI) and Implantable Cards, expanding the definition of a medical device to include software and applications, medical device companies established a designated person for regulatory compliance, creating a summary of safety and clinical performance for Class III and implantable devices, and changes affecting notified bodies.
+In addition, there were no longer “grandfathering in” or “legacy” devices on the market; all current devices had to be redefined under the new MDR.
+With the transition period ending in 2025, medical device companies and manufacturers need to understand the changes in requirements for current devices in the EU’s market, as well as future medical device products, to not only save time and money but also for MedTech companies to be well-equipped for any further regulatory changes.

-Just as the requirements for medical device manufacturers have changed and become more rigorous with the new MDR, so has the demands for translations of relevant documents.
-Previously, technical documents that require CE marking in the past did not require translations pre-approval.
-Under the MDR, however, documents that receive CE markings like instructions for use (IFUs) and patient information documents must be translated into all 24 required languages to gain regulatory compliance.
-Accurate translation that is “clear and precise” is necessary across all official languages and is essential in ensuring that regardless of who is reading the material, it is understood entirely and effectively.
-In addition, the EUDAMED database that all medical data is uploaded to, must be translated across the 24 official languages so it can be exchanged with all relevant stakeholders.
+Just as the requirements for medical device manufacturers have changed and become more rigorous with the new MDR, so have the demands for MDR translations of relevant documents.
+Previously, technical documents that required CE marking in the past did not need translations pre-approval.
+Under the MDR, however, documents that receive CE markings, like instructions for use (IFUs) and patient information documents, must be translated into all 24 required languages to gain regulatory compliance.
+Accurate translation that is “clear and precise” is necessary across all official languages and is essential in ensuring that it is understood entirely and effectively regardless of who is reading the material.
+In addition, the EUDAMED database that all medical data is uploaded must be translated across the 24 official languages so it can be exchanged with all relevant stakeholders.

-With all these new changes, it’s important for medical device manufacturers to establish a partnership with a language service provider (LSP) that is certified in ISO 13485:2016 and has an in-depth understanding of the new EU MDR to ensure there are no delays for medical device products entering EU’s market.
+With all these new changes, medical device manufacturers need to establish a partnership with a language service provider (LSP) that is certified in ISO 13485:2016, ISO 17100: 2015, and ISO 9001: 2015 and has an in-depth understanding of the new EU MDR to ensure there are no delays for medical device products entering EU’s market.
 Combining our vast network of in-country professional linguists and subject matter experts, advanced language technology, and localization best practices, CSOFT enables EU market access for medical device companies across all 24 required languages.

 Multilingual eLearning & Training Content

-For global medical device companies, ensuring that staff is properly trained and up to date with the new MDR compliance standards means effective translation of eLearning and training content is crucial for improving workflow as well as maintaining a quality management system (QMS).
-Without proper training, employees could be at risk for missing crucial data needed for documents being submitted to the EMA, resulting in wasted time, money, and effort.
+For global medical device companies, ensuring that staff is properly trained and updated with the new MDR compliance standards means effective translation of eLearning and training content is crucial for improving workflow and maintaining a quality management system (QMS).
+With proper training, employees could avoid missing vital data for documents submitted to the EMA, wasting time, money, and effort.

 Learn more about our quality assurance process.